spqb/adabmDCApy/doc/boltzmann_learning.md

 To update the graph, we remove the fraction `drate` of active couplings that, once removed, produce the smallest perturbation on the probability distribution at the current epoch.
 In particular, for each active coupling, one computes the symmetric Kullback-Leibler distances between the current model and a perturbed one, without that target element.
 One then removes the `drate` elements which exhibit the smallest distances (see {cite:p}`barrat-charlaix_sparse_2021` for further details).

 #### Parameter updates in between decimations/activations

-In both procedures, to bring the model to convergence on the graph, we perform a certain number of parameter updates in  between each step of edge activation or decimation, using the formula [](#eqn:params_update).
+In both procedures, to bring the model to convergence on the graph, we perform a certain number of parameter updates in  between each step of edge activation or decimation, using the update rule [](#eqn:params_update).
 Between two subsequent parameter updates, $k$ sweeps are performed to update the Markov chains.

 In the case of element activation we perform a fixed number of parameter updates, specified by the input parameter `gsteps`.
-Alternatively, when pruning the graph we keep updating the parameters with the formula [](#eqn:params_update) until the Pearson correlation coefficient reaches a target value and the slope of the straight line interpolating the connected correlation functions of the data and the model is in the range $[0.9, 1.1]$.
+Instead, when pruning the graph, we keep updating the parameters with the rule [](#eqn:params_update) until the Pearson correlation coefficient reaches a target value.

 ```{figure} images/sparseDCA.png
 :name: fig-sparseDCA